 Medical dosimetry is a part of the field of radiation oncology involving knowledge of advanced mathematics, radiobiology, physics and anatomy.
 In order to shrink or eliminate tumor growth, some patients receive limited doses of radiation internally or externally.
-In medical dosimetry, you calculate the amount of these doses and establish the optimal location of treatment on a patient's body.
+In medical dosimetry, you calculate the amount of these doses and establish the optimal treatment location on a patient's body.

-If you choose to work in this field, you'll work together with medical physicists and radiation oncologists to determine the amount of radiation used to treat a patient's tumor.
+If you choose to work in this field, you'll collaborate with medical physicists and radiation oncologists to determine the amount of radiation used to treat a patient's tumor.
 Your work will usually take place in a hospital, clinic or private practice cancer center.
 You'd be responsible for calculating the precise volume of a patient's tumor and the treatment location.
 You may often use computers, advanced medical imaging and other technology to determine the optimal dose of radiation to shrink a tumor while avoiding damage to healthy tissue and organs.

 Other Related Tasks

 Some patients may need immobilization devices in order to ensure they won't move while receiving treatment in a specific area.
 Because treatments are usually given in a series of sessions, immobilization devices make certain that patients receive treatment in the same location every time.
 In these cases, you may need to assist in the casting of molds and placing of patient-specific restraints.
 It's also important that you monitor and record a patient's total amount of exposure to radiation over time.

 In order to qualify for training in medical dosimetry, you'll need a good understanding of the physical sciences.
 There are several options for training programs, including a 4-year baccalaureate degree.
 If you already have a bachelor's degree in a related field, you can complete a 1- to 2-year graduate certificate.
 Some schools also offer a master's degree option in medical dosimetry.
 Your courses will cover the following topics: